 Earth House has worked with a series of environmental sus- tainability groups in the Pacific Rim, including Cambodia and Japan, and in the US supporting organizations working on issues of health, justice, education, legal services and metropolitan development.
 Earth House media projects link communication, technology and social advocacy.

-Paloma Pavel, PhD , is President of Earth House Center.
+Paloma Pavel, PhD, is President of Earth House Center.
 She is co-founder of the Breakthrough Communities Project and served as Director of Strategic Communications for the Sustainable Metropolitan Communities Initiative at the Ford Foundation.
 Pavel’s academic background includes graduate study at the London School of Economics (LSE) and Harvard University.
 Her research at LSE addresses South African Economics in the pre- and post-Apartheid eras.
 Her dissertation (Organizational Culture and Leadership Development) was part of a five-year study by the Carnegie Foundation on the workplace in America, which culminated in the publication Good Work.
 She has taught at many Bay Area institutions, including the California Institute for Integral Studies, where she co-chaired the graduate degree program in Organizational Development.
 Pavel is a frequent lecturer and keynote presenter nationally and internationally on the theory of living systems and urban sustainability.
+Dr. Pavel is visiting faculty at the University of California, Davis, where she also serves on the Regional Advisory Council for the Center for Regional Change.
 At MIT Press, she co-edits the Sustainable Metropolitan Communities Books series with Robert Gottlieb.
-Dr. Pavel is editor of the newly released book entitled Breakthrough Communities: Sustainability and Justice in the Next American Metropolis (MIT Press, 2009).
-Resume
+Dr. Pavel is editor of the nationally recognized book entitled, Breakthrough Communities: Sustainability and Justice in the Next American Metropolis (MIT Press, 2009).

-Carl Anthony , architect, author and urban / suburban / regional design strategist, is co-founder of the Breakthrough Communities Project.
+Carl Anthony, architect, author and urban / suburban / regional design strategist, is co-founder of the Breakthrough Communities Project.
 He has served as Acting Director of the Community and Resource Development Unit at the Ford Foundation, responsible for the Foundation’s world wide programs in fields of Environment and Development, and Community Development.
 He directed the Foundation’s Sustainable Metropolitan Communities Initiative and the Regional Equity Demonstration in the United States.
 Carl funded the national Conversation on Regional Equity (CORE), a dialogue of national policy analysts and advocates for new metropolitan racial justice strategies.
 He was Founder and, for 12 years Executive Director, of the Urban Habitat Program in the San Francisco Bay Area.
 With his colleague Luke Cole at the California Rural Legal Assistance Foundation, he founded and published the Race, Poverty and the Environment Journal, the only environmental justice periodical in the United States.
 He has a professional degree in architecture from Columbia University.
 In 1996, he was appointed Fellow at the Institute of Politics, John F. Kennedy School of Government, Harvard University.
+Carl’s forthcoming book is entitled The Earth, the City, and the Hidden Narrative of Race.
 Resume